All Components and Hooks

 <SimpleCharacter>

-Creates a simple character controller with physics based on three-mesh-bvh, walking, running, jumping actions, and camera controls.
+Creates a simple character controller with physics based on three-mesh-bvh, walking, running, jumping animations, and camera controls.
 Automatically uses the active VIVERSE avatar if authenticated.

 Props: See SimpleCharacter Options section below for complete details.